openstack-archive/fuel-docs/pages/user-guide/custom-attributes.rst

 You can also use ``--dir`` option to set a directory where to load parameters from, if it's not default.

-This operation leads to two things:
+This operation has following effects:

 	* parameters which are about to send to orchestrator are replaced completely with the ones you specified